plangrid/flask-rebar/docs/quickstart/swagger_generation.rst

 Authenticators
 ^^^^^^^^^^^^^^

+*Changed in 2.0*

 We also need to tell the generator how to represent custom Authenticators as Swagger.
-Note that this changed somewhat in Flask-rebar 2.0:

 To create a proper converter: